xinhjBrant/leaven/README.md

 Part of the code in leaven/src/lean_server.py is adapted from https://github.com/leanprover-community/lean-client-python.
 This project uses trio to asynchronously listen to the Lean server, while I replaced the use of trio with simpler Python multithreading.

 ## Installation
-To install `leaven` and get all data files and dependencies, which may not be included in the GitHub repository, you should use the following command by default:
+To install `leaven` and get all data files and dependencies, which may not be included in the GitHub repository, you should first download the mathlib project from "https://github.com/leanprover-community/mathlib" to set a matched version.

+For the next few steps, you can refer to "https://leanprover-community.github.io/lean3/install/linux.html".
+Install a small tool called elan and the lean extension in VS Code.
+Then use pipx to install a small tool called leanproject.

+python3 -m pip install --user pipx python3 -m pipx ensurepath source ~/.profile pipx install mathlibtools

+After installing Lean and mathlib all above,  use the following command by default:
 ```
 pip install leaven
 ```
 Or you can download the whole project from https://github.com/xinhjBrant/leaven/releases/download/release/leaven.tar.gz

 ## Components